 Additionally, this is accompanied by a fear of gaining weight or becoming overweight, despite the person being significantly under a healthy weight.
 Individuals with anorexia nervosa typically do not realize and have difficulty acknowledging that they are seriously and dangerously underweight.

 Anorexia has the highest mortality rate of all psychiatric illnesses due to starvation and malnutrition; however, full recovery is possible and early treatment is the best step.

-Anorexia nervoa affects 0.9% of American women at some point in their lives.
-50-80% of the risk for anorexiais genetic, and nearly half of anorexia patients have a co-occuring mood disorder such as depression.
+Anorexia nervosa affects 0.9% of American women at some point in their lives.
+50-80% of the risk for anorexia is genetic, and nearly half of anorexia patients have a co-occuring mood disorder, such as depression.

 - Avoiding or skipping meals

 - Pushing food around on a plate or hiding it under a plate or napkin

 - Adopting a restrictive or extreme diet and sometimes under the guise of trying to be healthy.
 For example, become a vegetarian and using this as the reason why they aren’t eating certain things.

 - Worry and shame about eating and getting fat